An unshared smile is a wasted smile

 Thank you for visiting my blog!
 My name is Nicholas C. Rossis, I’m an author and I blog mostly on writing, publishing and book marketing.
 I also take part in blog hops and host guest posts and interviews.
 For some fun reading, don’t forget to visit the Entertainment section!
 Finally, be sure to check out my work; namely, my epic fantasy series Pearseus and the science fiction short story collection, The Power of Six.
-Or download for free Pearseus: Schism, the first book in the Pearseus epic fantasy series on Goodreads!
+Both of them have reached #1 on Amazon, where you can check out all my books.

 Don’t own a Kindle?
 You can read my books in virtually any format by using the FREE Amazon reading apps!